chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 Contributors: anmari
 Tags: shortcode, widget, page, templates, page template Tested up to: 3.8.1
-Version: 1.8
+Version: 2.1
 Stable tag: trunk

 == Description ==
-This simple 'utility' plugin allows one to have any widget used in a page shortcode in any theme - no need to use the hybrid theme or create a special template.
+Insert widgets or a widget area into a page.
+Works by creating an extra sidebar/widget area that you can use to store the widgets settings.
+Plugin will then call that widget instance from the do_widget shortcode, or that sidebar from the do_wdget_area shortcode.
 You could use the query posts widget in the page to create a archive within a page, or the rss widget to list feed content from other sites.
 For more details see [anmari.com](http://webdesign.anmari.com/category/plugins/shortcode-any-widget/)

-1. Test chosen widget works in normal sidebar first.
+1. Test your chosen widget works in a normal sidebar or widget area first.
-2. Activate this plugin
+2. Then Activate this plugin
-3. Go to Appearance > widgets and find "shortcode" sidebar
+3. Go to Appearance > widgets and find the " widgets for shortcode" sidebar or widget area
-4. Drag chosen widgets from configured sidebar to shortcodes sidebar.
+4. Drag your chosen widgets from to the shortcodes sidebar.
 Save.
-5. Go to page where you want configured widget to appear
-6.  enter one of:
+5. Go the shortcode any widget settings.
+Click on one of the create page links to help you setup the shortcode.
+6. OR go to an existing page and enter a shortcode:
  [do_widget widgetname]   eg: [do_widget calendar]
+ [do_widget "widget name"].   eg: [do_widget "tag cloud"] [do_widget_area]  (will use the  "widgets in shortcodes" widget area / sidebar [do_widget_area sidebarname]  for another sidebar or widget area - eg: to maximise likelihood of getting your theme's widget css to apply.
+Beware of white text on white background issues (TwentyFourteen theme  is a good example of this.)
- [do_widget "widget name"].   eg: [do_widget "tag cloud"] [do_widget id=widgetid] in a page or post
+ [do_widget id=widgetid] in a page or post
-7. If the plugin cannot work out what you want and you are logged in as an adminsitrator, it will show a debug prompt to you only.
+7. If the plugin cannot work out what you want and you are logged in as an administrator, it will show a debug prompt to you, the logged in admin only.
 Click on the link 'Try debug'.
 It will produce a bunch of info.
 Look for the id of your widget in the shortcodes sidebar (you may have to scroll through a lot of debug info).
 Try wusing the widget id.
 Sometimes the widget name that wordpress calls it internally is not the same as what you see on the screen and you will need the 'debug' to find the id.

+See the settings page for more examples.

+To 'remove debug mode'
+remove ?do_widget_debug=1 from the url you are looking at (only debugs if you are logged in and an administrator)

-Plugin has been tested with most standard widgets (rss feeds, tag cloud, pages, meta, search, and of course my own plugins widgets - upcoming events list, calendar and user lists.
+The plugin has been tested with most standard widgets (rss feeds, tag cloud, pages, meta, search, and of course my own plugins widgets - upcoming events list, calendar and user lists.

 If you use a widget more than once for different reasons, you may need to use the widget id to isolate which widget instance and it's settings to use.  ie: [do_widget id=categories-6] .
 If you just use the name, it will display all widgets in the shortcode sidebar with that name (all instances).